A graduate of the London College Of Printing, photographer Peter Ashworth created some of the most iconic images from New Romantic and beyond.

 SIMPLE MINDS Ghostdancing – Special Extended 12″ Remix (1986)

-With Zeus B Held’s remixes, he often cleaned up the sound and sharpened the percussive elements.
+As was usual with Zeus B Held’s remixes, he often cleaned up the sound and made the percussive elements sharper.
 On the extended version of ‘Ghostdancing’, the thumping song’s roots in the more Eurocentric ‘I Travel’ were highlighted as sequencers and reverb were added, along with a building middle eight breakdown.
-This first ever CD single issued on Virgin Records was in support of Amnesty International.
+This release was in support of Amnesty International and also happened to be the first ever CD single ever issued on Virgin Records.

-In his WAH! days, Wylie proved he could spring an anthemic chorus on songs like ‘The Story Of The Blues’.
+In his WAH! days, Wylie proved he could spring an anthemic chorus as on songs like ‘The Story Of The Blues’ and ‘Come Back’.
 His debut solo single ‘Sinful!’ was an epic widescreen cacophony of grand throbbing electronics, massed synthetic chorals and Wylie’s own urgent vocal delivery.
-While it was produced by Ian Ritchie, Zeus B Held gave the track a vital remix and produced three further songs on the eventual album.
+While it was produced by Ian Ritchie, Zeus B Held gave the track a vital remix and ended up producing three further songs on the eventual ‘Sinful!’ album.

 Available on the album ‘Sinful!’ via Siren Records

 The synth propelled new wave of ‘Love Bomb’ was the former ALTERED IMAGES singer’s debut single.
-Unfortunately, it indeed did bomb and the album ‘Trash Mad’ recorded with Held was never released.
-While Miss Grogan did not have the feisty aggression to pull off a tune aimed squarely at the American market, Zeus B Held’s production on ‘Love Bomb’ now sounds like a blueprint for TRANSVISION VAMP.
+Unfortunately, as the title suggested, it indeed did bomb and the album ‘Trash Mad’ recorded with Held was never released.
+While Miss Grogan did not have the feisty aggression to pull off a tune that was aimed squarely at the American market, Zeus B Held’s production on ‘Love Bomb’ now sounds like a blueprint for TRANSVISION VAMP.

 Originally released by London Records, currently unavailable

 A commentary from the Doroschuk brothers on the ups and downs of fame, while more organic than ‘The Safety Dance’, ‘Pop Goes the World’ produced by Zeus B Held featured a fair smattering of synths and reached No1 in Austria.
-The song itself achieved an enhancement to its longevity when it later appeared in a TV advert for Tide detergent pods in 2012.
+The parent album of the same name went platinum in the band’s homeland of Canada.
+The song itself achieved an enhancement to its longevity when it later appeared in a TV advert for Tide laundry detergent pods in 2012.

 Available on the MEN WITHOUT HATS album ‘Pop Goes The World’ via Mercury Records

 Coinciding with the new E registration car number plates of that year, Zeus B Held added some digital clangs, pitched swirls and guitars to Numan’s signature synth classic which undoubtedly boosted its longevity.
 Meanwhile the extended version maximised Ced Sharpley’s drums by isolating them at the start of an impressively arranged mid-song breakdown.
+Amazingly, the radio edit of Held’s remix has actually been a UK Top 20 hit single twice in its own right, although it was retitled ‘The Premier Mix’ in 1996.

 Radio edit available on the GARY NUMAN album ‘Premier Hits’ via Beggars Banquet

 Kirk Brandon was never the happiest fellow in the world and ‘Never Take Me Alive’ produced by Held was possibly SPEAR OF DESTINY’s angry zenith.
-A mix of acoustic guitar, fretless bass, programmed percussion, synthetic goth choir and modern production values gave SPEAR OF DESTINY their biggest hit in a period when the sombre spectre of goth shone brightly in the UK singles chart for a time.
+A mix of acoustic guitar, fretless bass, programmed percussion, synthetic goth choir and modern production values gave SPEAR OF DESTINY their biggest hit in a period when THE CURE, SIOUXSIE & THE BANSHEES, THE SISTERS OF MERCY, THE CULT and THE MISSION ensured that sombre spectre of goth shone brightly in the UK singles chart for a time.

 Available on the SPEAR OF DESTINY album ‘Outland’ via 10 Records

-Just as Mutt Lange used state-of-the-art technology to make DEF LEPPARD’s ‘Hysteria’ sound heavy metal, Zeus B Held made his heavily synthesized productions for TRANSVISION VAMP sound punk.
-A catchy tune arranged by Duncan Bridgeman who had worked with John Foxx on ‘The Garden’, ‘I Want Your Love’ thrust singer Wendy James into the limelight for her 15 minutes of fame.
+Just as Mutt Lange had been very clever in using state-of-the-art technology to make DEF LEPPARD’s ‘Hysteria’ sound heavy metal, Zeus B Held achieved the same in making his heavily synthesized productions for TRANSVISION VAMP sound punk.
+A catchy tune arranged by Duncan Bridgeman who had worked with JoHn Foxx on ‘The Garden’ and been a member of jazz funkers I-LEVEL, ‘I Want Your Love’ thrust singer Wendy James into the limelight for her 15 minutes of fame.

 Available on the album ‘Pop Art’ via Universal Music

-The East Berlin born singer and actress released her first album with the NINA HAGEN BAND in 1978.
+The East Berlin born singer and actress started her musical life in the band AUTOMOBIL, but released her first album with the NINA HAGEN BAND in 1978.
 Maintaining her cult popularity as a punk icon, ‘Hold Me’ was from her solo 1989 album debut proper, produced by Held.
-An outlandish cover of a traditional gospel song, this would have upset purists with its synthetic backing, rock guitars and Hagen’s own theatrical vocal histrionics.
+An outlandish cover of a traditional gospel song, the arrangement will no doubt have upset purists with its synthetic backing, rock guitars and Hagen’s own theatrical vocal histrionics.

 Available on the NINA HAGEN album ‘Nina Hagen’ via Mercury Records